HAL-xyz/eth2sdi/README.md

 ### Let's buy (and sell)!

-1) As a Customer send an amount of DAI to the address of the Merchant
+1) As a Customer... send an amount of DAI to the address of the Merchant
 2) When the transaction is confirmed, HAL.xyz sends the data to our script.
-The script creates the invoice in the XML-SDI format and save it in the *invoice* folder.
+The script creates the invoice in the XML-SDI format and save it in the *invoices* folder.
 The invoice reference is created randomly (e.g. "a86a5da2d").
 So if your business tax code is "08899321321", you will find a "IT08899321321_a86a5da2d.xml" file
 3) Dear SME, you're tax compliant and ready to sell... just focus on bringing your business on Ethereum and increase your revenues! ;)